mateusz/tritium/01_architecture/05_entity_detail_equipment.md

 ### StarDrone
 Similar to IOSBattleDrone, except can be installed on SCG.
 More expensive, but comes with a base power of 10.
 However if commanded by a pilot or captain, drone power goes down to 7.

+### Hyperspace (Hyperlight)

+Mentioned tangentially in a few places, it might be the faster-than-light drive for SCG that is discovered at some point?

 ### Chassis
 Base ship frames that can be equipped with various components.